rachayita/OpsNotes/rust/rust.md

 - You can “borrow a reference” to a value; references are nonowning pointers, with limited lifetimes.
 - Like C and C++, Rust puts plain string literals like "udon" in read-only memory, so for a clearer comparison with the C++ and Python examples, we call to_string here to get heap-allocated String values.
 - Rust tries to choose the smallest lifetime that works.

-- Loops are expressions in Rust, but they don’t produce useful values.
-The value of a loop is ().
-- Expressions that don’t finish normally are assigned the special type !, and they’re exempt from the rules about types having to match.
-- fn exit(code: i32) -> !
-    The ! means that exit() never returns.
-It’s a divergent function.
 - The value to the left of the dot or brackets[] is automatically dereferenced.
 - Expressions like these three are called lvalues, because they can appear on the left side of an assignment: game.black_pawns // struct field